Budgeting in the Great Uncertainty: A Surrealistic Guide to Financial Foresight

 Austin: Keep It Weird, Keep It Whale-Y

 Austin’s risk scene feels like a sociological experiment funded via NFT-backed bonds.
 Local businesses replaced OKRs with vibes and wax poetic about decentralization, VC-backed oracles, and kombucha dividends.
 Yet, among the oddity—growth.
-Companies are new agile cash burn models that somehow work.
+Companies are pioneering agile cash burn models that somehow work.

 33% Increase in Talent Import